DataSQRL/datasqrl.github.io/docs/reference/sqrl/learn.md

 Once you are ready to move to "real" data source connectors the files you used in the beginning remain useful for test cases.

-## DataSQRL Optimizer
+## DataSQRL Optimizer {#datasqrl-optimizer}
-The optimizer figures out how to divide the query dag to different engines.
-It also allows hints to let the user override choices the optimizer makes.
-It also handles translating sql queries to stream or database logical plans.

 The optimizer is part of the DataSQRL compiler and determines the optimal data pipeline architecture to execute a SQRL script.
 The DataSQRL optimizer runs a global optimization for the entire data pipeline and local optimizations for each individual engine that is part of the data pipeline architecture.

 ### Global Optimization